krahabb/esphome-victron-vedirect/components/m3_vedirect/docs/configuration/entities/binary_sensor.md

           enum: {}
         mask: 2 # Matches the 'FAULT' state in VE_REG_DEVICE_STATE
 ```

-Keep in mind the register will be treated as a single byte (this is an internally enforced convention) when you set the class as `ENUM`
+Keep in mind the register will be treated as a single byte (this is an internally enforced convention) when you set the class as `ENUM`.